Portugal Votes With Centre-right Poised To Oust Socialists - UrduPoint

 Lisbon, (APP - UrduPoint / Pakistan Point News - 10th Mar, 2024) Voters in Portugal went to the polls Sunday in an early election that could see the country join a shift to the right across Europe after eight years of Socialist rule.

-Final opinion polls published Friday show the centre-right Democratic Alliance (AD) narrowly ahead of the Socialist Party (PS) but short of an outright majority in parliament, which could make the far-right Chega a kingmaker for forming a governing coalition.
+Final opinion polls published Friday put the centre-right Democratic Alliance (AD) narrowly ahead of the Socialist Party (PS) but short of an outright majority in parliament, which could make the far-right Chega the kingmaker for a coalition government.

 But analysts warned the results of the election, Portugal's second in two years, remained wide open given the large number of undecided voters.
 Exit poll projections are expected at 8:00 pm (2000 GMT).

-The AD has campaigned on promises to boost economic growth by cutting taxes, and to improve the country's public services.
+The AD has campaigned on promises to boost economic growth by cutting taxes and to improve public services.

-The party's leader, 51-year-old lawyer Luis Montenegro, urged a high turnout as he cast his vote in the northern town of Espinho and said he was "hopeful about the future".
+The party's leader, 51-year-old lawyer Luis Montenegro, said he was "hopeful about the future" after he cast his vote in the northern town of Espinho.

-He has ruled out any post-election agreement with Chega, but other top AD officials have been more ambiguous.

-Chega's leader Andre Ventura, a former trainee priest who went on to become a television football commentator, has said his party is "as legitimate as the others".
+Voter turnout stood at 25.2 percent by midday, up from 23.3 percent at the same point during the last election in 2022.

+Like other populist far-right parties in Europe, Chega has tapped into concerns about crime and rising immigration.

+With one of Europe's most open immigration regimes, Portugal has seen its foreign-born population double in five years and hit one million last year -- one-tenth of the country's population.

-Chega, which means "Enough", calls for tougher measures to fight corruption, stricter controls over immigration and chemical castration for some sex offenders.
+Chega, which means "Enough", calls for stricter controls over immigration. tougher measures to fight corruption and chemical castration for some sex offenders.

+After casting his ballot in Lisbon, Chega leader Andre Ventura -- a former trainee priest who went on to become a television football commentator -- said it was important people vote because Portugal was "going through deep demographic and social changes".

 Just five years old, Chega picked up its first seat in Portugal's 230-seat parliament in 2019, becoming the first far-right party to win representation in the assembly since a military coup in 1974 toppled a decades-long right-wing dictatorship.